kimdepypere/installation/Readme.txt

 == Installation
 ==============================================================================

-Use the installation script within the "installation"-folder.
+Use the installation script (installUserscripts) within the "installation"-folder.

 ==============================================================================